microsoftgraph/contoso-airlines-azure-functions-sample/SETUP.md

 - Create a secret
 - Set `TenantId`, `TenantName`, `AppId`, and `AppSecret`

-## OPTIONAL: Configuring cross-device notifications
+## OPTIONAL: Configuring Graph notifications

-This section deals with the configuration needed to enable the [cross-device notifications](https://docs.microsoft.com/graph/api/resources/notifications-api-overview?view=graph-rest-beta) feature of this sample.
+This section deals with the configuration needed to enable the [Graph notifications](https://docs.microsoft.com/graph/api/resources/notifications-api-overview?view=graph-rest-beta) feature of this sample.
 If you do not do these steps, the sample will still work, it just will not send these notifications.

 You'll need a few things for this to work: